ruslo/CGold/docs/overview/cmake-can-not.rst

 :ref:`CMake <CMake>` is definitely not a language you want to try to experiment with implementation of red-black tree or processing JSON response from server.
-**But it does** handle regular development very efficiently and it is much better then native XML files or autotools configs.
+**But it does** handle regular development very efficiently and it is much better then native XML files, autotools configs or `JSON-like syntax of GYP`_.
 Think about it in this way: if you want to do some nasty non-standard things probably you should stop.
 If you think it is something important and useful, then it might be quite useful for other :ref:`CMake <CMake>` users too.
-In this case you need to think about implementing new feature **in CMake itself**. :ref:`CMake
+In this case you need to think about implementing new feature **in CMake itself**.
-<CMake>` is open-source project written in C++, I hope this language has enough
-power for you :) Also you can discuss this problem in `CMake mailing-list <https://cmake.org/mailman/listinfo/cmake-developers>`_ to see how you can help with improving current state.
+:ref:`CMake <CMake>` is open-source project written in C++, I hope this language has enough power for you :) Also you can discuss this problem in `CMake mailing-list <https://cmake.org/mailman/listinfo/cmake-developers>`_ to see how you can help with improving current state.

 .. admonition:: CMake mailing list

   * `Wrapping CMake functionality with another language <http://www.mail-archive.com/cmake-developers%40cmake.org/msg15199.html>`_

+.. _JSON-like syntax of GYP: https://gyp.gsrc.io/docs/LanguageSpecification.md#Example

 .. _affecting workflow: